railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 .. figure:: images/sale_line_translation.png
    :align: center

-   *Sale of a product in a partner language that differs from the user language.*
+   *Sale of a product in a partner language that differs from the user language*

 .. note:: One-off Sales